StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/mappings.md

     - aws:rds:database:hello-world
   - `Description`
     - This value will be added to the identifier list on your component within StackState.
     - ***NB.
 Components with the same service identifiers will merge into one component, This allows you to merge multiple components and create relations, or merge with an existing StackState component.
-You can read more about this on the [merging with existing StackState components](/configure/opentelemetry/manual-instrumentation/merging.md) page***
+You can read more about this on the [merging with pre-existing components](/configure/opentelemetry/manual-instrumentation/merging.md) page***

 {% tabs %}
 {% tab title="Topology Perspective - Component Properties" %}